PeterZs/RCTrans/TransRecon/README.md

    # For real data
     python render_backgroudn.py --case CASE_NAME --x_fov 90
    ```
-   As mentioned above, we still working on organizing this part and the file is empty now.
-For now, you can put our results into the exp/case_name/pred_correspondence and run the following code.
-(Note, use our predicted results from [Google Drive](https://drive.google.com/drive/folders/15g7lB6r1XMR8gNZi_8rZKjg2vkZpAdKy?usp=drive_link) rather than the ground-truth in data.
-And the result file is a little large, approximately 300 M for each case. )
+   It would call the pre-trained RCNet to predict correspondence and filter the results based on RGB error.
+And it would transfer the 2D correspondence into 3D directions for convience.
+(Our predicted results can be found in [Google Drive](https://drive.google.com/drive/folders/15g7lB6r1XMR8gNZi_8rZKjg2vkZpAdKy?usp=drive_link).
+The result file is a little large, approximately 300 M for each case. )